 Table 1: The steps of an ideal measurement in the Curie-Weiss model.
 The preparation (§3.3.3 and §7.3.2) brings the magnetic dot into its metastable paramagnetic state.
 The truncation eliminates the off-diagonal blocks of the density matrix of S + A describing the full set of measurements.
 It is governed initially (section 5) by the coupling g between S and M, and it becomes permanent later on owing to two alternative mechanisms, either randomness of the S-M coupling (subsection 6.1) or bath-induced decoherence (subsection 6.2).
 The registration (section 7), defined as the establishment of correlations in the diagonal blocks between the system and the pointer for the full set of runs, accompanies the transition of the dot into one of its stable ferromagnetic states, depending on the diagonal sector of the density matrix.
-The time scales (subsection 9.3) satisfy $\tau{\text{trunc}}^{\text{IMB}} \ll \tau{\text{irrev}} \ll \tau{\text{reg}}$ .
+The time scales (subsection 9.3) satisfy $\tau{trunc}^{M:B} \ll \tau{irrev} \ll \tau{reg}$.
 In contrast with the previous steps which refer to statistical properties of the full ensemble of runs of the measurement, the establishment of the hierarchic structure refers to the dynamics of states associated with arbitrary subensembles of runs (§ 11.2.4 and § 11.2.5).
-It is governed by a specific type of relaxation, and its time scale is very short, $\tau{\text{sub}} \ll \tau{\text{reg}}$ .
+It is governed by a specific type of relaxation, and its time scale is very short, $\tau{sub} \ll \tau{reg}$.
 The resulting hierarchic structure entails the production of a well defined outcome for each individual run.
-The last step, the reduction of the state of S+A (§ 11.3.1 and § 11.3.2), does not involve dynamics but consists in the selection of the pointer.
-It allows reading, printing or processing the result.
-(This should be done not too late, before the stable indication of the pointer is finally erased due to thermal fluctuations, see § 7.3.5.)
+The last step, the reduction of the state of S+A (§ 11.3.1 and § 11.3.2), does not involve dynamics but consists in the selection of the pointer is finally erased due to thermal fluctuations, see § 7.3.5.)